 A feral cat is a cat that is no longer, or never has been, domesticated.
 These cats may have been born to a feral mother, or may have become feral after being lost or abandoned by an owner.
 Feral cats are not socialized, and will avoid human contact the way any wild animal will.
 Feral cats exist everywhere, from rural communities to urban settings.
 They survive in groups called colonies, which tend to form near a source of food or shelter.
 Feral cats live outside, and are happy doing so.
 Click here for an info sheet with some helpful information for anyone who wants to know more about the program or would like to get involved.

 The Benefits of Feral Cats

 Unfortunately, feral cats are often considered nuisance animals, but feral cats provide some real benefits to your neighborhood.
 These cats will help keep the pest population in check.
 This includes mice, rats, snakes, and insects.
 Additionally the presence of feral cats helps keep other undesirable scavengers, such as raccoons and possums, away from the area.
-The key to maintaining a beneficial feral cat population is a program called Trap-Neuter-Return.
+The key to maintaining a beneficial feral cat population is a program called Trap-Neuter-Return (TNR).

 Trap: Using humane traps, trap each unaltered cat in the colony.

-Neuter: Take the animal (in the trap) to a veterinarian to be spayed or neutered, given vaccines, and eartipped (a universal symbol that the animal is altered).
+Neuter: Take the animal (in the trap) to a veterinarian to be spayed or neutered, given vaccines and eartipped (a universal symbol that the animal is altered).